Back to Silas S. Brown's home page

 GAMEMAPS.RR2 file which I didn't analyse: I don't think any of the engine's enhancements help with Bolo floors, so if "modding" Rover for selected Bolo puzzles you might as well start with the more widespread original Rover.

 Pitfall PeteWhile I'm at it, I might as well write up my notes on these earlier "diamonds and boulders" puzzles that required Bolo-like planning although with different rules.
 They were written for the BBC Microcomputer by Jonathan Temple, printed in Beebug 5.7 (1986) and reprinted in 10.7 (1991), and can run on modern machines in BeebEm or similar.
-I seem to remember making changes as I typed in 10.7's listing; I can't check because I lost the box of BBC Micro disks (which might be just as well, since some of the programs I wrote in 1989 were a bit silly, although I wouldn't mind reminding myself how I fit a background musical alarm clock into 256 bytes of 6502 code in 1992, but I digress); these notes are for the unchanged version, which runs in graphics mode 5 (160x256 rectangular pixels in 4 colours from a palette of 8) and is played on a 20x14 grid using the Z/X/*/? keys.
-If you want to "cheat" you can use the editor, or obtain screen codes by quitting the program and inspecting
+I seem to remember making changes as I typed in 10.7's listing; I can't check because I lost the box of BBC Micro disks (which might be just as well, since some of the programs I wrote in 1989 were a bit silly, although I wouldn't mind reminding myself how I fit a background on-screen alarm clock into 256 bytes of 6502 code in 1992, but I digress), but I've re-tested these notes on the unchanged version, which runs in graphics mode 5 (160x256 rectangular pixels in 4 colours from a palette of 8) and is played on a 20x14 grid using the Z/X/*/? keys.
+If you want to "cheat" you can obtain screen codes by quitting the program and inspecting

 P%(3)etc (see lines 2820-2830;